ysndr/MSc-Thesis/chapter/methodology.md

 NLS provides a `Linearizer` implementation based on unit types and empty method definitions.
 As a result, the memory footprint of this linearizer is effectively zero and most method calls will be removed as part of compile time optimizations.

-NLS implements separate type-states for the two phases of the linearization: `Building` and `Completed`.
+NLS defines two type-state variants according to the two phases of the linearization: `Building` and `Completed`.

 building phase: